raresluncan/james/README.md

 - go to the ncsdk directory using `cd ncsdk/`
 - run the install command `make install` which installs the ncsdk
 - go back to root using `cd ..`
-- clone the examples using `git clone -b ncsdk2 https://github.com/movidius/ncappzoo.git`

-A full guide for installing the NCSDK for Movidius and the afferent examples can be found here.
+A full guide for installing the NCSDK for Movidius and the afferent examples can be found here https://medium.freecodecamp.org/how-to-set-up-the-intel-movidius-neural-compute-stick-b9db16d493a7

 ### Examples
 Examples are found in the apps folders from the ncappzoo repository.
 For pretty readmes in markup check their repository and REAME.md files for each app here: https://github.com/movidius/ncappzoo/tree/master/apps

+- clone the examples using `git clone https://github.com/movidius/ncappzoo.git`
+- go to the ncappzoo direcotry using `cd ncappzoo/`
+- run `make` command